Detection, Mitigation & Response

 Can I customize the rules in a profile?

 Yes.
-After selecting a profile, you can toggle individual rules on or off, choose your firewall suite (iptables, nftables, or ufw), and review every command before applying.
+After selecting a profile, you can toggle individual rules on or off, choose your firewall suite (iptables, nftables, ufw, or firewalld), and review every command before applying.

 What happens if I apply the same profile twice?